-Bio-Regenerative Building Design – Indoor nature-based solutions for wellness
+Bio-Regenerative Building Design – Indoor Nature-Based Solutions for Wellness

 Topics: Design / Wellness

-Length: 1 hour l What's included: video, quiz, certificate of completion
+What's included: video, quiz, certificate of completion

-The UN identified that one way to reduce or to possibly reverse the negative environmental impact of the built environment could be to create new developments or redesign existing buildings and urban areas so that they provide or support ecosystem services.
+The UN identified that one way to reduce, or to possibly reverse, the negative environmental impact of the built environment could be to create new developments— or redesign existing buildings and urban areas— so that they provide or support ecosystem services.
 If the built environment can provide some of its own ecosystem services, pressure is potentially decreased on local and distant ecosystems.
-And the degraded ecosystem functions may be able to begin to regenerate and therefore be able to support more species.
+If successful, the degraded ecosystem functions may be able to begin to regenerate and, therefore, be able to support more species.

-Using nature-inspired design solutions as the cornerstone, bio-regenerative buildings provide regenerative (net-positive) outcomes, replenish natural resources, address the seven dimensions of wellness, facilitate inter-generational activities, and contributes to at least nine of the seventeen UN Sustainable Development Goals.
+Using nature-inspired design solutions as the cornerstone, bio-regenerative buildings provide net-positive outcomes, replenish natural resources, address the seven dimensions of wellness, facilitate inter-generational activities, and contribute to at least nine of the seventeen UN Sustainable Development Goals.
 This multifaceted design approach integrates biophilic, biomimetic, and bio-synergistic strategies into the design elements.
-This seminar will focus on the wellbeing aspect of bio-regenerative building design which has links to food, air, and education regeneration.
+This seminar will focus on the wellbeing aspect of bio-regenerative building design, which has links to food, air, and education regeneration.

-At the conclusion of this session, participants will be able to:
+At the conclusion of this session, participants will be able to

 - Explainbio-regenerative building design concepts.

-- deliver bio-regenerative building design methodologies in wellness.
+- Deliver bio-regenerative building design methodologies in wellness.